-All reasonable steps have been taken to ensure that the financial statements comply with sections 161 and 161B of the Companies Ordinance

-- The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole.
+- The methods, the data, and the significant assumptions used in making accounting estimates and their related disclosures are appropriate to achieve recognition, measurement or disclosure that is reasonable in the context of the applicable financial reporting framework.
+(HKSA 540(Revised)) - Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of Hong Kong Financial Reporting Standards.
+(HKSA 550) - All events subsequent to the date of the financial statements and for which Hong Kong Financial Reporting Standards require adjustment or disclosure have been adjusted or disclosed.
+(HKSA 560) - The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole.
 A list of the uncorrected misstatements is attached to the representation letter.
 (HKSA 450) - [Any other matters that the auditor may consider appropriate (see paragraph A10 of this HKSA).]